 A copy must be given to the instructor-in-charge.
 Information provided is confidential and must be stored in a secure place.

-Water safety instructors may need access to students’ asthma care plan (Word 102KB) and medication that have been provided to the school.
+Water safety instructors may need access to students’ asthma action plan and medication that have been provided to the school.
 Individual schools need to assess the level of support needed for each student to make sure that they get the best health care in an emergency.

 As with school and preschool staff, water safety instructors are first aid trained and able to administer Ventolin via a puffer and a spacer if a student presents with asthma symptoms.

-Refer to the asthma internet page for more information.
+Refer to the asthma page on EDi for more information (staff log in required).

 Phone: 8416 5920

 Fax: 8115 5558